RoDanielle/CycleGAN-Photo-to-Monet-Painting/README.md

 ### Trained Models
 The trained models used for this project are also included in the repository.
 You can use these models directly without retraining.

+### License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project, as long as the original license and attribution are retained.
+For more details, see the [LICENSE](LICENSE) file.

+### Contributing
+Feel free to contribute by opening issues or creating pull requests.

+### Author
+This project was created and is maintained by [RoDanielle](https://github.com/RoDanielle).
+For questions, feel free to reach out via GitHub.